-The standard is designed with basic rules that all brand users must follow as well as specific rules for each user group such as producers, grocery stores, restaurants, cafés and hotels.
+The standard is designed with basic requirements as well as specific requirements for each user group such as producers, operators without physical handling of unpackaged foods, grocery stores, restaurants, cafes and hotels.

-In addition to the fact that products labelled according to this standard must not contain any animal products, there are additional rules concerning GMOs, soybeans, palm oil and processing aids.
+In addition to the fact that products labelled according to this standard must not contain any animal products, there are additional requirements concerning GMOs and processing aids.

-Plant Based Standard, issue 1.1
+Plant Based Standard, issue 2.1

-Copyright ©, 2021
+Copyright ©, 2023